 - A hospice physician to oversee your medical care and consult with your primary care physician or the specialist managing your illness.
 (You can and should continue to see your usual doctor while receiving hospice if you are able.)

 - A social worker to help you navigate the practical and emotional challenges associated with end of life.

 - A chaplain to offer counsel on spiritual matters.

 - A hospice aide to help with dressing, bathing and other activities of daily living, if needed.

 - Caring volunteers with special skills in alternative-support services, such as pet therapy, hand massage, music therapy and Reiki.

 - A grief support professional to counsel family members both before and after the loved one has died.
 Learn more about the grief support services at HopeHealth’s Center for Hope & Healing.

 At HopeHealth, we have dedicated teams that provide care for patients at home, in long-term-care facilities like nursing homes, assisted living facilities and in our inpatient hospice facilities, the Philip Hulitar Hospice Center in Providence, RI, and McCarthy Care Center in East Sandwich, MA.
 Learn about our hospice services.

-Hospice offers medical, social, emotional and
+Hospice offers medical, social, emotional and spiritual support